 Camden religious precinct

-The church and its grounds are located in a religious precinct that includes the rectory and stables (1859), church hall (1906), and a cemetery.
-While the church was originally proposed in a ‘classical’ style it was eventually constructed in the Gothic Revival style which became popular in Sydney at the time.
-Sydney architect Hector Abrahams maintains that St Johns ,was the first Gothic Revival church in the colony of New South Wales’ when finished in 1844.
+The church and its grounds are in a religious precinct that includes the rectory and stables (1859), church hall (1906), and a cemetery.
+While the church was initially proposed in a ‘classical’ style, it was eventually constructed in the Gothic Revival style, which became popular in Sydney then.
+Sydney architect Hector Abrahams maintains that St Johns was the first Gothic Revival church in the colony of New South Wales when it finished in 1844.

 Gothic revival

-Gothic revival looked back to the glory of the medieval period, in contrast to neo-classical styles which were popular at the time.
-To its supporters Gothic architecture was representative of true Christian values that were being destroyed by the Industrial Revolution.
+Gothic revival looked back to the glory of the medieval period, in contrast to neo-classical styles, which were popular at the time.
+To its supporters, Gothic architecture was representative of Christian values that were being destroyed by the Industrial Revolution.
 Gothic architecture was aligned with the conservatism of the Macarthurs rather than the republicanism of the French and American revolutionary wars and neoclassicism.
-Its popularity was partly driven in the colony of New South Wales by the re-building of the British Houses of Parliament in 1834 which evoked a romantic age.
+Its popularity was partly driven in the colony of New South Wales by the rebuilding of the British Houses of Parliament in 1834, which evoked a romantic age.

 Camden’s Englishness

-Over the subsequent decades St John’s church has become a representation of Camden’s Englishness.
-Probably the first reference to St John’s church and its Englishness was in the Anglican newspaper the Sydney Guardian when it stated
+Over the subsequent decades, St John’s church has represented Camden’s Englishness.
+Probably the first reference to St John’s church and its Englishness was in the Anglican newspaper, the Sydney Guardian when it stated

 it’s graceful and really well proportioned spire presents a cheering object to the up country traveller, as it breaks the dull outline of bush hill carrying the mind back to scenes well remembered and deeply loved by all English hearted folk (Sydney Guardian quoted in Clive Lucas Stapleton & Partners, St. John’s Anglican Church Precinct Menangle Road, Camden Conservation Management Plan, 2004, Sydney, p.44)

-In 1926 the church was in the forefront of the mind of Eldred Dyer who wrote in the Sydney Morning Herald that Camden was reminiscent of English parish church towns.
-He wrote that as he stepped out and walked around the town centre he lifted his:
+In 1926 the church was at the forefront of the mind of Eldred Dyer, who wrote in the Sydney Morning Herald that Camden was reminiscent of English parish church towns.
+He wrote that as he stepped out and walked around the town centre, he lifted his:

 eyes to the old church as it stands in beauty on its hill, and In a flash you are transported to some old English church town.
 In a moment, if you have understanding, you and in a flash you are transported to some old English church town.[iv]